the-illarionov/the-superawesome-frontend-boilerplate/README.md

   Invest your time into learning it, it's an absolute life changer.

 ## Known issues:
+- If you encounter `ENOENT: Permission denied` error, go to `.dev/.env` and replace `USERID` with yours.

+  It's your system user's id and group id.
+Usually user id (first value) is 1000 and group id (second value) is 1000 too.

+  Run `id -u` and `id -g` in your terminal and change `USERID` value to what you will receive.

 - If you are not on Linux, you need to go to [Taskfile.yaml](./.dev/Taskfile.yaml) and search for `TODO`.

   You will need to add some tweaks to the configuration.